TinkerTanked/legit/README.md

 The workflow runs automatically when:

-1. You push changes to any markdown (`.md`) files to the main branch
+1. You push changes to the `main` branch that include modifications to:
+   - Markdown (`.md`) files in the `content/` directory or its subdirectories
+   - Any files in the `templates/` directory (LaTeX templates)
+   - Any files in the `configs/` directory (workflow configuration files)

 2. You manually trigger the workflow from the GitHub Actions tab

+Note that changes to other files (such as scripts, images, or documentation) will NOT automatically trigger the workflow.
+This is controlled by the `paths` configuration in the GitHub workflow file.

 To manually trigger the workflow:
 1. Go to the "Actions" tab in your GitHub repository